openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-archive-macos.rst

    * is dedicated to macOS users (archives for other systems are also available)
    * is only supported for CPU Plugin

-**System Requirements**

-Full requirement listing is available on:
+   Before installing OpenVINO, see the
-:doc:`System Requirements Page <../../../about-openvino/release-notes-openvino/system-requirements>`
+   :doc:`System Requirements page <../../../about-openvino/release-notes-openvino/system-requirements>`.

 Installing OpenVINO Runtime